Masks are something everyone is buzzing about right now.

 Don’t overlook the power of washing your hands for enough time.
 Furthermore, be sure you are not giving yourself cracked, dry skin as a result which can be a break in your natural protection barrier.
 Lotion or salve once a day on your fingers and joints of your hands can help prevent this.
 If you wear clothes on public transportation or shared spaces, it’s a good idea to make sure you wash them when you get home.⠀

 Regular exercise increases mitochondrial function, AKA the way our cells make energy.
 If your cells don’t have enough energy they cannot do vital functions such as fighting off infection!
-Plus, moving your muscles also moves lymph through your lymphatic system, another way our immune system does clean up and surveillance.
-There is tons of positive research to show regular exercise improves immune function!⠀
+Plus, moving your muscles also moves lymph through your lymphatic system, another way our immune system does cleanup and surveillance.
+Tons of positive research to show regular exercise improves immune function!⠀